Gluten Allergy or Intolerance Symptoms

 Gluten allergy, gluten intolerance, gluten sensitivity and wheat sensitivity are terms that are thrown around a lot by the media and people searching for answers to mysterious health symptoms.
 (For more information on celiac disease, go here.)

-You may have heard it called non-celiac gluten sensitivity, gluten intolerance, gluten allergy, wheat allergy, or a host of other combinations.
 Bottom line: they all mean the same thing.
-Gluten sensitivity is a real medical condition that affects approximately 6% of the population to some degree; a recent study suggests the numbers are similar to those with celiac disease — approximately 3 million in the United States, alone.
+Gluten sensitivity is a real medical condition that affects approximately 6% of the population to some degree; a recent study suggests the numbers are similar to those with celiac disease — at least 3 million in the United States, alone.
 Other experts speculate the numbers are actually much higher.

 gluten sensitivity infographic | gfJules